 Hamilton Hatter, educator and inventor, was the first principal of Bluefield Colored Institute in Bluefield, West Virginia.
-Hatter was born on April 24, 1856 in what was at that point Jefferson County, Virginia but which in 1863 became part of West Virginia.
-His parents Frank and Rebecca Hatter, his maternal grandparents, William and Lettie McCord, and his paternal grandparents, James Hatter and Matilda Hatter were at the time slaves and Hatter was born enslaved.
-Despite their status, the parents and grandparents supported Hatter in pursuing his later academic achievements.
+Hatter was born enslaved on April 24, 1856 in Jefferson County, Virginia, which became part of West Virginia in 1863.
+His parents Frank and Rebecca Hatter, his maternal grandparents, William and Lettie McCord, and his paternal grandparents, James Hatter and Matilda Hatter, were enslaved.
+Despite their status, his parents and grandparents supported Hatter in pursuing his later academic achievements.

 Hatter enrolled in Storer College in Harper’s Ferry, West Virginia, graduating in 1878.
-As was often the case with the brightest students who attended these new black colleges, he was asked to teach in the academic department.
-His maternal grandparents, the McCords, funded additional education at the Nichols Latin School in Lewiston, Maine and Hatter received his certificate of completion in 1883.
+As was often the case with the brightest students who attended the new black colleges, he was asked to teach in the academic department.
+His maternal grandparents, the McCords, funded additional education at the Nichols Latin School in Lewiston, Maine, and Hatter received his certificate of completion in 1883.

-Hatter spent the next five years in New England and during that period he enrolled at Bates College, while managing a saw mill, and graduated in 1888 with second honor in psychology.
+Hatter spent the next five years in New England, and during that period he enrolled at Bates College, while managing a saw mill, and graduated in 1888 with an A.B. degree.

-In 1895, taking advantage of the Second Morrill Act which provided Federal funds for the creation of African American colleges, West Virginia Senator William M. Mahood sponsored a bill which established Bluefield Colored Institute.
-Bluefield, West Virginia was selected because it was within 100 miles of 70% of West Virginia’s black citizens.
+In 1895, taking advantage of the Second Morrill Act which provided federal funds for the creation of African American colleges, West Virginia Senator William M. Mahood sponsored a bill which established Bluefield Colored Institute.
+Bluefield, West Virginia was selected because it was within 100 miles of 70 percent of West Virginia’s black citizens.

-One year later Bluefield Colored Institute opened and West Virginia Governor Virgil A. Lewis appointed Hamilton Hatter as its first Principal.
-He would serve in that capacity until 1906.
+One year later, Bluefield Colored Institute opened, and West Virginia Governor Virgil A. Lewis appointed Hamilton Hatter as its first principal.
+He served in that capacity until 1906.
 While there he oversaw the construction of Mahood Hall, the administrative building, as well as Lewis Hall and West Hall dormitories.
-Bluefield Colored Institute grew from 40 students when Hatter became Principal to over 180 when he retired.
+Bluefield Colored Institute grew from 40 students, when Hatter became principal, to over 180 when he retired.

 Hatter was also politically active.
 In 1892 he became the first African American in West Virginia to receive the Republican nomination for the West Virginia House of Delegates.
 He frequently attended county, state and national GOP Conventions and campaigned for other party candidates.